dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune.md

 If you're currently using Microsoft System Center Configuration Manager to manage computers and servers, you can [extend Configuration Manager to manage mobile devices](https://docs.microsoft.com/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management).

 >[!TIP]
 >If you purchase at least 150 licenses for Intune in an eligible plan, you can use the *FastTrack Center Benefit*, which is a service where Microsoft specialists work with you to get your environment ready for Intune.
-See [Microsoft Intune Service Benefit Description](https://docs.microsoft.com/enterprise-mobility-security/Solutions/enterprise-mobility-fasttrack-program).
+See [FastTrack Center Benefit for Enterprise Mobility + Security (EMS)](https://docs.microsoft.com/enterprise-mobility-security/Solutions/enterprise-mobility-fasttrack-program).

 ## Checklist